emissary-ingress/emissary/user-guide/cert-manager.md

 4. Create a Mapping for the `/.well-known/acme-challenge` route.

-    cert-manager uses an `Ingress` resource to issue the challenge to `/.well-known/acme-challenge` but, since Ambassador is not an `Ingress`, we will need to create a `Mapping` for the so cert-manager can reach the temporary pod.
+    cert-manager uses an `Ingress` resource to issue the challenge to `/.well-known/acme-challenge` but, since Ambassador is not an `Ingress`, we will need to create a `Mapping` so the cert-manager can reach the temporary pod.
     ```yaml
     ---
     apiVersion: v1